jayaprabhakar/fizzbee/docs/language_design_for_review.md

   blobs.add(a)
   count = count + 1
 ```

-What if we actually want this to be atomic?
-Like, we use some
+### Atomic

+If the intention is to make the operation atomic, for instance, when utilizing
-transactions on the same database.
-Then, label the block atomic.
+transactions on the same database, the block can be labeled as atomic in Fizz.
+Here's how it would look:

 ```
 add(b):